FailAcademy/learning/wdp-vancouver/_lessons/week-03/02-gulp.md

 - Install Gulp globally and as a project development dependency.
 - Install Gulp plugins via the command line, build a `gulpfile.js` file, and run related tasks.
 - Distinguish between Gulp and other solutions for managing build/other automation tasks.
+- Set-up ESLint to run as a Gulp task to check JavaScript code against specific style rules.

 ---